Pumpkin for Dogs: Can Pumpkin Help With Dog Diarrhea?

 You can only feed your dog certain forms of pumpkin.

 Your first and best option is canned pumpkin.
-Always make sure it is unsweetened and, most importantly, it never includes any xylitol.
+If you want to give your dog canned pumpkin, always make sure it is unsweetened and, most importantly, it never includes any xylitol.
+Pure pumpkin puree can be a great treat for your pet and a healthy addition to their meals.

 Check your canned pumpkin for added sugar, salt, spices or additional additives that could ultimately make your dog’s belly hurt even more.